jordan-elliott21/Cyclistic-Case-Study/README.md

   #### Location:

-  The locations in which riders travel are different.
+  The locations to which riders tend to travel are different between the two groups.
 From the following map, we can see that casual riders tend to travel to the coastline the most, as that is where their data points are most dense.
 On the other hand, member's travel locations are less dense in those areas but are more spread out in other areas of the city.

   ![Screenshot MAP](https://user-images.githubusercontent.com/99245093/152954776-9fe0023c-8275-491c-a910-77dec63d276a.png)